csce-315-331-2024a/project-3-full-stack-agile-web-project-3-907-30/sprint_materials/sprint_1/sprint1_standup1.md

 - [ ] Share any roadblocks that are interrupting progress

 ## What we have completed
-- Finished login system - Adam
+- Implemented login and logout route and hooks - Adam
 - Employee POS system almost done, mising create - Akshay
 - Clear order button - Akshay
 - Updated Oauth to match schema - Adam